-HONG KONG – South Korea biotech venture Spark Biopharma Inc., based in Seoul, has secured KRW25 billion (US$21 million) in series B funding for new drug pipeline R&D. The company will accelerate small-molecule compound-based immuno-oncology therapeutics and treatments for nonalcoholic fatty liver disease (NAFLD).
+HONG KONG – South Korean biotech venture Spark Biopharma Inc., based in Seoul, has secured KRW25 billion (US$21 million) in series B funding to support new R&D efforts.
+The company plans to accelerate its development of small-molecule compound-based immuno-oncology therapeutics and treatments for nonalcoholic fatty liver disease (NAFLD).

 The funding was led by venture capital companies based in Korea, including KB Investment Co.
 Ltd., KTB Network Co.
 Ltd., Partners Investment Co.
 Ltd., IMM Investment Corp., E&Venture Partners Inc. and Company K Partners Ltd. The company received KRW4.5 billion in a series A round in 2018 led by KB Investment and Solidus Investment Co.
 Ltd., which has driven the biopharma's core platform technology development.

 "We plan to develop our main four areas – immuno-oncology, central nervous system [CNS], metabolic disease, and cardiovascular [CVD] therapeutics.
-Then we will carry out the preclinical trial of an inflamed tumor treatment late this year or early next year," a spokesman at Spark told BioWorld.
+Then we will carry out the preclinical trial of an inflamed tumor treatment late this year or early next year," a spokesman at Spark told BioWorld Asia.

-The company's platform technologies are designed to generate novel bioactive small molecules capable of modulating the biological systems related to the diseases.
+The company's platform technologies are designed to generate novel bioactive small molecules capable of modulating the biological systems related to disease.
 To do that, Spark shifts the common frame of drug discovery.
-The traditional drug discovery procedure is focused on the target-based approach; Spark's approach is to focus first on bioactive drugs and then try to discover the target protein, which has been previously undruggable.
+The traditional drug discovery procedure is focused on the target-based approach; Spark's approach is to focus first on bioactive drugs and then try to discover a target protein that has been previously undruggable.

-Its core platform technology consists of three steps.
+Its core platform technology incorporates three steps.
 The first step is molecular diversity improvement using its in-house technology, Privileged substructure-based Diversity Oriented Synthesis (pDOS).
-The technique generates collections of drug-like small molecules with high molecular diversity and biological relevancy that then assist in the discovery of novel therapeutic agents.
+The technique generates collections of drug-like small molecules with high molecular diversity and biological relevance that then assist in the discovery of novel therapeutic agents.
 During the process, privileged structures function as chemical navigators for the efficient construction of relevant small-molecule libraries with various structural features.